cl-library-docs/common-lisp-libraries/docs/index.md

 - [CLiki](http://cliki.net/): Again, layout and "at a glance"!

 - [UltraSpec]: I liked this.
 The only trouble?
-It isn't "quick".
+It isn't "quick" to build upon.

+- [MiniSpec](https://lamberta.github.io/minispec/): This looks like a work-in-progress-but-active perhaps-smaller version of UltraSpec.
+And for the parts that are done, I find this vastly better than CLHS in terms of looks and accessibility.

 ## UltraSpec